Hyppo300/Data_Science/Week_07/NLP_basics.md

 ## Natural Language Understanding:
 Understanding what users wants to say, what is user’s intention and meaning.
 This is quite challenging and is very ambiguous task.
-Some of challenges we can face while performing natural language understanding are lexical ambiguity (tokenization leads to multiple meanings of one word and answer should consider the context of question), syntactic ambiguity(structure of sentence should be valid), semantic ambiguity (meaning should be clear e.g., car hit the pole while it was moving) and pragmatic ambiguity (context of phrase give multiple interpretations).
+Some of challenges we can face while performing natural language understanding are lexical ambiguity (tokenization leads to multiple meanings of one word plus the answer should consider the context of question), syntactic ambiguity(structure of sentence should be valid), semantic ambiguity (meaning should be clear e.g., "car hit the pole while it was moving" is ambiguous) and pragmatic ambiguity (context of phrase give multiple interpretations).

 ## Natural Language Generation:
 After understanding user’s statement, your answer should be in accordance with the requirements.
 It should be intelligent and conversational.
 Deals with